sandeep-lamichhane16/html-css-project-/README.md

-# These file include the html and css projcet
+# These file include the html and css project